 Proving Fault in a Houston Pedestrian Traffic Crash

 Texas is what is called a "modified comparative fault state."
 What this means is that the amount of compensation a pedestrian receives directly correlates with how much responsibility the pedestrian has for the accident.
 The more a pedestrian is responsible, the less compensation they may receive once the case is settled.
 Texas holds a 51% rule for these types of accidents.
 This means that if a pedestrian is held responsible for more than half of the damages, he or she forfeits the right to compensation.

 Whether you were involved in an accident as a pedestrian or a driver, you should seek out an expert pedestrian accident attorney to discuss your legal rights in this situation.

-If you've been involved in a pedestrian accident in Houston, personal injury attorneys Neal Davis and Jed Silverman are fully prepared to take on your case and help you receive compensation for your injuries.
+If you've been involved in a pedestrian accident in Houston, personal injury attorney Neal Davis is fully prepared to take on your case and help you receive compensation for your injuries.
 Contact us today to get started.
 Our consultation is free.